ortizgui/podvault/README.md

 # PodVault

-This script is designed to facilitate the backup of podcast episodes that you enjoy.
+PodVault is a script designed to facilitate the backup of podcast episodes that you enjoy.
 It downloads episodes from a specified RSS feed URL, allows you to filter episodes by title, and keeps track of downloaded and failed episodes to avoid duplicates.
+This ensures that you have a local copy of your favorite podcasts, even if they are removed from the web or an episode is removed from the feed.

 ## Features